 Hotel Fife Arms has 46 uniquely designed suites and bedrooms by Russell Sage.
-Each of the rooms are a homage to either a place, person or an event.
-Apart from the previously mentioned Flying Stag the hotel offers wood-fire cooked meals from seasonal Scottish ingredients at The Clunie Dining Room, cocktails at Elsa's art-deco bar and tea and coffee in the pictoresque Drawing Room.
+Each of the rooms is a homage to either a place, person, or event.
+Apart from the previously mentioned Flying Stag, the hotel offers wood-fire cooked meals from seasonal Scottish ingredients at The Clunie Dining Room, cocktails at Elsa's art-deco bar, and tea and coffee in the picturesque Drawing Room.